Kidnapped girl gets help using international hand signal she learned on TikTok

 Secondly, with your thumb still tucked into your palm, close your fingers to trap your thumb.

-Incidentally, though this signal is not an American Sign Language sign, those familiar with ASL may notice that the hand signal looks similar to the ASL letters "B" and "M."
+Incidentally, though this signal is not an American Sign Language sign, those familiar with ASL may notice that the gesture looks similar to the ASL letters "B" and "M."

 A video example of how to use the signal when under duress is below.